GATERAGE/RAGE/ragepaper.md

 ### What is RAGE?
 RAGE, or Retrieval Augmented Generative Engine, is a sophisticated AI framework that enhances the capabilities of generative models by integrating advanced retrieval techniques.
 This hybrid approach allows RAGE to access and analyze real-time information from extensive databases and online sources, ensuring the outputs are both accurate and contextually relevant.
 By combining real-time data retrieval with dynamic learning and adaptive response generation, RAGE sets a new standard in artificial intelligence applications.

-### Core Components
-- **MASTERMIND**: Manages workflow and reasoning within the AI system.
-For more details on MASTERMIND and its capabilities, visit [MASTERMIND on GitHub](https://github.com/mastermindml/mastermind).
-- **aGLM**: Focuses on dynamic, autonomous updates from retrieved data.
-Further information on aGLM can be found at [aGLM on GitHub](https://github.com/pythaiml/automindx).
-- **RAGE Retrieval System**: Enhances generative AI models with real-time data processing capabilities.

-### Chapter 2: Technology Overview

-#### What is RAGE?

-RAGE, or Retrieval Augmented Generative Engine, is a sophisticated AI framework that enhances the capabilities of generative models by integrating advanced retrieval techniques.
-This hybrid approach allows RAGE to access and analyze real-time information from extensive databases and online sources, ensuring the outputs are both accurate and contextually relevant.
-By combining real-time data retrieval with dynamic learning and adaptive response generation, RAGE sets a new standard in artificial intelligence applications.

 #### Core Components

 **MASTERMIND**